Layla-P/WomenOfDotNet/content/Profiles/jonah-andersson.md

 You will also find me making difference by advocating tech, gender equality, diversity and inclusion.
 A role-model and a mentor to some young women in Sweden and internationally.

-I am the founder and organizer of Azure User Group Sundsvall - Sweden, https://www.meetup.com/azureusergroupsundsvallsverige
+I am the founder and organizer of <a href="https://www.meetup.com/azureusergroupsundsvallsverige" target="_blank">Azure User Group Sweden</a>

 Also blog a lot about Azure and my tech communities engagements on my website https://www.jonahandersson.tech